-• Florida's middle school grading formula will be modified to include points for students that participate in and pass high school end-of-course assessments while in middle school, including Algebra 1, Geometry, and Biology.
+• Florida's middle school grading formula will be modified to include points for students that participate in and pass high school end-of-course assessments while in middle school,

-- The methodology will change at the high school level to include student performance and learning gains for end-of-course assessments. - Florida is also pursuing changes to the school grading formula to improve the methodology. - The State Board of Education established new cut scores for FCAT 2.0 and Algebra 1 in December 2011 which will raise the rigor for 2012 school grades.
-Florida is making changes to its school grading system to include English Language Learners (ELLs) who have been in the country for more than one year and students with disabilities.
+- including Algebra 1, Geometry, and Biology. - The methodology will change at the high school level to include student performance and learning gains for end-of-course assessments. - Florida is also pursuing changes to the school grading formula to improve the methodology. - The State Board of Education established new cut scores for FCAT 2.0 and Algebra 1 in December 2011 which will raise the rigor for 2012 school grades.
+Florida has made changes to its school grading system to include English Language Learners (ELLs) who have been in school in the country for more than one year and students with disabilities.
 This means that ELLs who have been in the country more than one year will be included in all components of the school grading system.
 Students with disabilities will now be included in the performance component of the school grades calculation for Reading, Mathematics, Writing, and Science as well as all other components.
-The State Board of Education is scheduled to vote on the revised school grades formula on February 28, 2012.
+The State Board of Education voted on the revised school grades formula on February 28, 2012 and again on May 10, 2012.